 Catlin in Vermilion County, Illinois — The American Midwest (Great Lakes)

 Location.
-40° 4.146′ N, 87° 42.079′ W. Marker is in Catlin, Illinois, in Vermilion County.
-Marker is at the intersection of North Paris Street and "North" Street, on the right when traveling south on North Paris Street.
+40° 4.138′ N, 87° 42.054′ W. Marker is in Catlin, Illinois, in Vermilion County.
+Marker is on North Paris Street, on the right when traveling south.
 Touch for map.
-On the grounds of the Catlin Heritage Museum.
-Marker is at or near this postal address: 210 North Paris Street, Catlin IL 61817, United States of America.
+Marker is at the Catlin Heritage Museum, which is also on the path of the Potawatomi "Trail of Death".
+Marker is at or near this postal address: 208 North Paris Street, Catlin IL 61817, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Vermilion County War Memorial (within shouting distance of this marker); Abraham Lincoln in Tilton, Illinois (approx. 3.4 miles away); Servicemen From Tilton Tilton Honor Roll (approx. 3½ miles away); Proudly We Pay Tribute (approx. 3.6 miles away); Memorial To Westville Area Coal Miners (approx. 3.6 miles away); Westville War Memorials (approx. 3.8 miles away); Trail of Death 1838 (approx. 5 miles away).

 1. Trail of Death - MAP.
 Also, some facts of things that happeded along the way of travel.
 (Submitted on September 7, 2008, by Al Wolf of Veedersburg, Indiana.)

 2. History and More Items.
 Another source with more items about the "Trail of Death."
 (Submitted on September 7, 2008, by Al Wolf of Veedersburg, Indiana.)